brett-henderson/dotfiles/README.md

 * Symlink: Remove if found
 * File: Backup if found
 * Path: Create if not found
-* Create Symlinks for the dotfiles to their appropriate paths
+* Create new symlinks for the dotfiles to their appropriate paths

 To use the script, simply run it without any arguments.
 Ensure that the script remains in the dotfiles folder as it links relative to its location.